 New equipment usually comes with a one-, two-, or three-year warranty.
 Service can be either on-site or off-site.
 We suggest that all new equipment be purchased with at least a one-year, preferably, a three-year, maintenance contract.
 CCYAs can budget for ongoing equipment maintenance on this line item when the new equipment maintenance contract expires.
 CCYAs can also identify PC package maintenance costs beyond the warranty on this line item.
 A guideline of current rates is close to \$15/PC per month, \$35/server per month and \$20/laser printer per month.
 All costs in this category must be identified in regards to the equipment being maintained and if it is beyond the PC package warranty maintenance cost at the original purchase and include additional justification if necessary to support need.
-Additional information needed: Name, address and phone number of the maintenance vendor, length of contract, cost per unit and number of units, and additional justification when cost is above the amount per user.
+This section also includes costs associated with the CCYA Network and for setup of hardware.
+Additional information needed: Name, address and phone number of the vendor, length of contract, cost per unit and number of units or hourly cost, and additional justification when cost is above the amount per user.